gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own KEY handler capability.
+The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own key management capability.

 SCTP CRYPTO chunk directly exploits the protection engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus protection engine shall be aware of the PMTU (see {{pmtu}}).

-A protection engine may use KEYs, in this case the KEY Management part of the protection engine is the set of data and procedures that take care of KEY distribution, verification, and update.
+A protection engine may use keys, in this case the key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.

-KEY Management of protection engine SHOULD exploit SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Crypto chunk (see {{crypto-chunk}}).
+Key management of protection engine is RECOMMENDED to use the SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Crypto chunk (see {{crypto-chunk}}).

-KEY Management MAY use other mechanism than what provided by SCTP CRYPTO chunks, in any case the mechanism for KEY Management MUST be specified in the Cipher Specification document for that specific protection engine.
+Key management MAY use other mechanism than what provided by SCTP CRYPTO chunks, in any case the mechanism for key management MUST be specified in the specification for that protection engine.

 Out-of-band communication between protection engines MAY exploit the Flags byte provided by the CRYPTO chunk header (see